 Reach out to new people

-‘Hold informal, open sessions on Zoom, with no commitment, where people can come along and chat to regular volunteers,’ says Stephen Hill.
-When it’s possible again, organise a face-to-face drop-in.
+‘Hold informal, open sessions either face to face or online, with no commitment, where people can come along and chat to regular volunteers,’ says Stephen Hill.
 Encourage volunteers to tell the story of how they became involved and how that has grown.

 ‘When someone begins a journey with your charity and you look after them and nurture them, it becomes a partnership,’ says Helen Meade.
 ‘People’s situations change as their children become more independent.
 So make sure you provide a clear pathway for those who want to get more involved.’